DreamOfTheRedChamber/system-design-interviews/cache/redisAcid.md

 * Unlike with pipelining and transactions, in a Lua script we can manipulate intermediate results.
 It is, we can read a value from Redis using a command, store the result in a Lua variable, and later use the value in a command or even in some logic like an if statement.

 # Consistency
+## Could be achieved by Redis Transactions
+* When error is thrown out during enqueuing process, transaction will be discarded and consistency could be guaranteed.
+* When commands are enqueued correctly but errors are thrown out from **code itself** during execution, consistency could be guaranteed.
+* When commands are enqueued correctly but errors are thrown out from **machine** during execution
+  * If AOF is turned on
+    * If partial record is written inside AOF, then redis-check-aof tool could be used to guarantee consistency
+    * If no record is written inside AOF, then consistency could be guaranteed.
+  * If RDB is turned on
+    * RDB will not be executed when transaction is ongoing so transaction commands will not be saved inside RDB.
+So when using RDB for recovery purpose, consistency could be guaranteed.

 # Isolation

 # Durability
 ## RDB (Redis Database)